ayush739840/majorProject/README.md

 # majorProject
-this is the hotel booking project
+this is the hotel booking project.